mfiloramo/mfiloramo/README.md

 <h3 align="center">A dedicated and passionate full stack software engineer from NYC</h3>

 <p>
 Welcome!
 I'm an accomplished software engineer with a proven track record of delivering innovative full-stack solutions.
-My expertise lies in leveraging a broad tech stack to solve complex problems, enhance user experiences, and drive efficiency.
+My expertise lies in leveraging a broad tech stack to solve complex problems, enhance user experiences and drive efficiency.

-I'm the co-creator/developer of HiFiber, a developer tool that enables React Fiber tree visualization and performance metrics.
+I'm the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
 I've also worked as a Senior Full Stack Engineer at Sinclair Broadcast Group, as well as the National Basketball Player's Association.

 Check out my latest project, <a href="https://orange-tree-0d3c88e0f.3.azurestaticapps.net/">LingoLink</a> -- a mobile-first, multilingual messaging application!
 Also check out my <a href="https://michael-filoramo.com">portfolio</a>.
 </p>